The Bankrate promise

 - The typical severance package in the U.S. is one or two weeks of paid salary per each year the employee spent in the company.

 - The average unemployment insurance benefit isn’t enough to get by.
-For example, the average weekly payout in Louisiana is $180.67, but individuals actually need $712.73 a week to cover basic needs.
+For example, the average weekly payout in North Carolina is $216, while the average weekly salary for the state comes out to $1,002.

 Types of emergency loans